-With regard to both the CDBG and ESG tables listed above, the Village has identified these activities to be implemented in PY 2017 to achieve the priorities, strategies and goals listed in the Consolidated Plan.
+With regard to both the CDBG and ESG tables listed above, the Village has identified these activities proposed to be implemented in PY 2017 to achieve the priorities, strategies and goals listed in the Consolidated Plan.
 Looking at even the bigger picture of Village housing and community development, this will include activities from allocations from previous years that will be completed and/or funds disbursed in PY 2017.
-Oak Park is also implementing a Section 108 business loan fund and will continue to use PY 2016 CDBG funds to ensure the implementation of this economic development program.
+Oak Park is also undertaking a Section 108 business loan fund and may be utilizing prior year CDBG funds to ensure the implementation of this newer economic development program.